Date of Currency: December 4, 2020

 This week’s first reading of the bill is only the latest step in legalization.
 It still needs to go on for a second and third reading, which must be passed by the House and the Senate before becoming law.
 It could take months or even longer for a bill to work its way through the legislative process.

 Is this a good idea?

 We at Segev LLP think this is a positive development for the Canadian economy and the gaming industry.
-In addition to moving away from a paternalistic, prohibition-based legal framework, the legalization of single-events sports betting paves the way for:
+In addition to moving away from a paternalistic, prohibition-based legal framework, the legalization of single-events sports betting in Canada paves the way for: